 Click Here for tab for Monkey Wrench by Foo Fighters

-It’s a fast paced, intense, and heavy rock song that is played primarily using down picking.
-So this is sure to give your forearm a good workout!
-It uses a lot of power chords but doesn’t overly rely on the low D until the pre-chorus, which is made considerably easier thanks to the alternate tuning.
+It’s a fast-paced, intense, and heavy rock song that is played primarily using downpicking and is sure to give your forearm a good workout!
+It uses a lot of power chords, but doesn’t overly rely on the low D until the pre-chorus, which is made considerably easier thanks to the alternate tuning.

 Pull Harder on the Strings of Your Martyr by Trivium